Synchrotron radiation by slowly rotating fermions

 The total intensity is conventionally represented with respect to the corresponding classical expression

-The result is shown in \fig{fig:total1}.
+The result is shown in \fig{fig:total1} and \fig{fig:total2}.
 The main observation is that the effect of rotation increases with energy.
-One can qualitatively understand this dependence by noting that the classical trajectory of the fermion is a combination of two circular motions: one with angular velocity $\Omega$ due to the rigid rotation, and another one with angular velocity $\omega_B=qB/E$ due to the Lorentz force exerted by the magnetic field.
+One can qualitatively understand this dependence by noting that the classical trajectory of the fermion is a combination of two circular motions: one with angular velocity $\Omega$ due to the system rotation, and another one with angular velocity $\omega_B=qB/E$ due to the Lorentz force exerted by the magnetic field.
 The former is independent of the fermion energy $E$, whereas the latter decreases as $E^{-1}$.
-One can also notice that when the direction of rotation due to the magnetic field coincides with the direction of the rigid rotation of the fermion (e.g.\ $qB>0$ and $\Omega<0$), the result is suppression of radiation.
+One can also notice that when the direction of rotation due to the magnetic field coincides with the direction of the system rotation of the fermion (e.g.\ $qB>0$ and $\Omega<0$), the result is enhancement of radiation.
 This happens because the rotating fermion experiences smaller effective $\omega_B$, hence smaller effective magnetic field \cite{Tuchin:2021lxl}.
-Conversely, when the two rotations are in the opposite direction (e.g.\ $qB>0$ and $\Omega>0$) we observe enhancement of the radiation.
+Conversely, when the two rotations are in the opposite direction (e.g.\ $qB>0$ and $\Omega>0$) we observe suppression of the radiation.

 At $\Omega=0$, the quasi-classical formula (dashed line) approaches our exact result (dashed-dotted line) at high energy $E$.
 This is because the quasi-classical approximation neglects the discreteness of the fermion spectrum, which is a good approximation only in the ultra-relativistic case.
 It is remarkable that at high energy, the intensity of radiation by the rotating system deviates from that at $\Omega=0$ even for very small $\Omega$'s.